The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Biases of the abundance-matched halo and BOSS-CMASS samples

-where $\xi_{\rm h}(r)$ and $\xi_{\rm m}(r)$ are the real space correlation functions for the MultiDark haloes and dark matter in the volume at the redshift of interest.
-This bias is shown in Fig.~\ref{fig:bias_xi} as a function of spatial scale (solid line).
-The resulting bias is $b\sim2$ at the transition scale of $\sim1$ $h^{-1}$ Mpc and, as expected, increases strongly for smaller scales where galaxies are more strongly clustered with respect to the dark matter.
-For the remaining scales we can constrain the bias factor to be in the range $b\approx1.8$--$2.2$.
-Interestingly, this result is in very good agreement with the findings of \citet{Ho2012}.
-These authors found a galaxy bias of $b=1.98\pm0.05$ in the redshift range $z=0.50$--$0.55$ by studying the angular clustering of the photometric CMASS sample.
-The bump-like feature between $\sim 1$--$10$ $h^{-1}$ Mpc is related to the transition between the one- and two-halo terms in the correlation function, while for larger scales the bias factor tends to decrease.
+where $\xi_{\rm HAM}(r)$ and $\xi_{\rm m}(r)$ are the real-space correlation functions (i.e., no redshift-space distortions) for the MultiDark haloes and dark matter in the volume at the considered redshift.
+This is shown in Fig.~\ref{fig:bias_from_xi} as a function of spatial scale (solid line).
+At the transition scale of $\sim1\,\Mpch$ the bias reaches a local minimum, increasing strongly towards smaller scales where galaxies are more strongly clustered with respect to the dark matter.
+The bump-like feature between $\sim 1$--$10\,\Mpch$ is related to the transition between the one- and two-halo terms in the correlation function, while for larger scales the bias factor tends to decrease.
+For scales $\gtrsim1\,\Mpch$ we can constrain the abundance-matched halo bias to be in the range $b\approx2$--$2.2$, approaching $b\approx2$ for the largest radii (see also section \ref{bias_large_scales_pk}).

 The linear bias estimation is shown as a dashed line, where the linear matter correlation function is used instead.
+The latter is computed from the initial matter power spectrum of the simulation scaled to the redshift of interest according to linear theory.
 As expected, the linear bias at small scales differs strongly from the non-linear result while approaching more similar values at larger scales.

+We also estimated the scale-dependent bias of the BOSS-CMASS sample up to $\sim 30\,\Mpch$ (circles in Fig. 10) given by the square root ratio of the observed projected correlation function (as presented in Fig.~\ref{fig:wp_MD}; solid circles) and the non-linear projected correlation function of matter given by MultiDark at $z=0.53$.
+This approach is, to first order, very close to that inferred from the real-space correlation functions by means of Eq.~(\ref{eq:bias_xi}).
+The error bars were estimated propagating the errors adopted in observations.
+As shown in Fig.~\ref{fig:bias_from_xi}, for scales larger than $\sim2\,\Mpch$ the abundance-matched halo and galaxy biases display a good agreement within the error bars; whereas for smaller scales the BOSS-CMASS galaxy bias lies above that of the abundance-matched halo sample in accordance with the mismatch found between the HAM and BOSS-CMASS projected correlation functions (see Fig.~\ref{fig:wp_MD}).

+Interestingly, these results are in very good agreement with the findings of \citet{Ho2012}.
+These authors found a linear galaxy bias of $b=1.98\pm0.05$ in the redshift bin of $z=0.50$--$0.55$ by studying the angular clustering of the photometric CMASS sample.
+In what follows we will extend this analysis to Fourier space to better characterize the scale-dependence of the abundance-matched halo bias.